decred/dcrdocs/docs/advanced/verifying-binaries.md

 Now that you know you can trust the `manifest.txt`, open it and view the SHA-256 hashes.
 Find the row for the binary you're interested in.
-The first 64 characters are the "correct" hash from the Decred team.
+The first 64 characters are the "correct" hash from the Decred project.
 You want to check your binary and make sure you get the same hash.

 There are many ways to generate a SHA-256 hash, but here are a few: